CogentRoleplayCommunity/FogentRoleplay/Magic/Spells/Novice/OilSpill.md

 Slick flamable greasy oil covers the ground in a circle centered on a point within range and turns it into difficult terrain for the duration.

 When the oil appears, each creature standing in its area must succeed on an Acrobatics Check or fall prone.
-A creature that enters the area or ends its turn there must also succeed on a Acrobatics Check or fall prone
+A creature that enters the area or ends its turn there must also succeed on a Acrobatics Check or fall prone.

 ## Dice Pool Size Effect